Gabriel-Sousa-Amorim/MyPythonTraining/README.md

 # How to draw Kirby
-HowtodrawKirby.py Is a python file that uses a python library to draw kirby
+HowtodrawKirby.py Is a python file that uses a python library (turtle) to draw kirby